Alberto Santos-Dumont: Childhood

 I lived a free life there, which was indispensable to form my temperament and taste for adventure.
 Since childhood I had a great love for mechanical things, and like all those who have or think they have a vocation, I cultivated mine with care and passion.
 I always played at imagining and building little mechanical devices, which entertained me and earned me high regard in the family.
 My greatest joy was taking care of my father's mechanical installations.
 That was my department, which made me very proud.

 At the age of seven Santos-Dumont was already driving the farm's trains, and at twelve he could operate a locomotive on his own, but the speed achievable on land was not enough for him.
 By observing coffee machines he deduced that oscillatory machines wore out more, while those with circular motion were more efficient.

-By reading the works of Jules Verne, with whose fictional heroes he was later compared and who he would meet in adulthood, Santos-Dumont got the desire to conquer the air.
+By reading the works of Jules Verne, with whose fictional heroes he was later compared and whom he would meet in adulthood, Santos-Dumont got the desire to conquer the air.
 The submarines, balloons, ocean liners, and vehicles that the novelist envisioned in his works made a deep impression on the boy's mind.
 Years later, as an adult, he still remembered the adventures lived in imagination:

 With Captain Nemo and his shipwrecked guests I explored the depths of the sea in that first of all submarines, the Nautilus.
 With Phileas Fogg I went round the world in eighty days.
 In "Screw Island" and "The Steam House" my boyish faith leaped out to welcome the ultimate triumphs of an automobilism that in those days had not as yet a name.
 With Hector Servadoc I navigated the air.

 Technology fascinated him.
 He began building kites and small aeroplanes powered by a propeller driven by twisted rubber springs, as he says in a commentary on the letter he received the day he won the Deutsch prize, recalling his childhood: "This letter brings back to me the happiest days of my life, when I exercised myself in making light aeroplanes with bits of straw, moved by screw propellers driven by springs of twisted rubber, or ephemeral silk-paper balloons."
 (Santos-Dumont) Every year, on 24 June he would fill whole fleets of tiny silk balloons over the bonfires of St. John, to watch them climbing into the sky.